 By Diana Simeon

-We asked experts for their top transition to middle school tips for parents.
+We asked experts for their top middle school transition tips for parents.

 Give them space